 PHOTO/NEWS: On occasions, such as birthdays, holidays, and other “fun-filled” times, photos are taken.
 The photos are used in daycare promotion, sharing with others, teaching tools, craft projects, news related articles, handmade gifts for parents, and for display on this website.
 A child's photo WILL NOT BE USED for projects or otherwise when a parent requests.
 Names are NEVER used unless it concerns newspaper/TV and the parent must give written permission to the requesting party.

 REFERRALS: There is no better (or inexpensive) way to advertise than through word of mouth.
-If you make a referral to TNN and the family enrolls their child and he/she is in care for at least 4 consecutive weeks without major infraction (paying on time etc), I will credit you one or two days of free care for the following month dependent on if they are full or part time.
+If you make a referral to TNN and the family enrolls their child and he/she is in care for at least 4 consecutive weeks without major infraction (paying on time etc), I will credit you two days of free care for the following month for each FT family that contracts.

 REST TIMES/NAPS: All bedding will be provided by me and state guidelines are followed; A separate pack-n-play or floor mattress (Montessori concept) is provided for each child in care along with clean cotton sheets; an organic cotton blanket or Sherpa is provided dependent on weather if a child needs a cover.
 Boppy's, pillows and bumper pads will not be put in or used in any playpen.